openstax/cnx-varnish/README.md

    | VARNISH_PRESS_PORT | port press is served on
    | VARNISH_ARCLISHING_DOMAIN | domain where the archive, publishing and press servers map to
    | VARNISH_FRONTEND_DOMAIN | domain where the webview ui can be seen
+   | VARNISH_ALLOWED_PURGE_SUBNET | network subnet for which purge requests can be made

 ## Copyright